-- 1. Predict solar radiation and determine its conversion into heat using solar collectors. - 2.
-Examine the working principles of a solar photovoltaic system for isolated applications. - 3.
-Show the energy conversion processes in wind energy and bioenergy systems. - 4.
-Apply fundamental concepts to ocean thermal and geothermal energy systems. - 5.
-Demonstrate the application of hydrogen and fuel cells to develop sustainable energy solutions.
+- 1. Understand the solar radiation, and its conversion into heat using solar collectors. - 2.
+Explain the working concept of solar photovoltaic system for any isolated applications. - 3.
+Expose the energy conversion process of wind energy and bio energy. - 4.
+Illustrate the fundamentals concepts of ocean thermal energy systems and geothermal thermal energy systems. - 5.
+Update their knowledge in the field of hydrogen and fuel cells.